hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF&lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PACKAGING.Number of<br />
+IF&lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PACKAGING.Number of
-Packages&gt; is EQUAL to ‘0’ (zero)<br />
+Packages&gt; is EQUAL to ‘0’ (zero)
-THEN for THIS HOUSE CONSIGNMENT at least one other CONSIGNMENT ITEM must exist with<br />
-(the same &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PACKAGING.Shipping<br />
-marks&gt; AND with &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-<br />
-PACKAGING.Number of packages&gt; having a value GREATER than ‘0’ (zero) AND<br />
-&lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PACKAGING.Type of packages&gt;<br />
+THEN for THIS HOUSE CONSIGNMENT at least one other CONSIGNMENT ITEM must exist with (the same &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PACKAGING.Shipping marks&gt; AND with &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM- PACKAGING.Number of packages&gt; having a value GREATER than ‘0’ (zero) AND &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PACKAGING.Type of packages&gt;
 having a value NOT IN SET {<a href="https://ec.europa.eu/taxation_customs/dds2/rd/compressed_file/data_download/RD_NCTS-P5_KindOfPackagesBulk.zip">CL181</a>(KindOfPackagesBulk), <a href="../downloads/CL182.zip">CL182</a>(KindOfPackagesUnpacked)}).

 **Technical Description**